1. The list in brief

 5. Best display

 7. Best 16-inch

 The best Dell laptops aren’t limited to the fantastic XPS family of portable devices.
-While the Dell XPS 13 currently takes center stage in our best laptops list, this seasoned laptop manufacturer is by no means a one-trick pony.
+While the Dell XPS 13 is currently on the list, this seasoned laptop manufacturer is by no means a one-trick pony.
 In fact, Dell’s diverse stable of quality clamshells is a key strength.

 While there’s already an impressive assortment of business, productivity, and gaming-focused laptops available through their Latitude, Precision and G-Series product lines, Dell hasn’t let innovation lay by the wayside.
 On the contrary, they've made real strides over the years in terms of design, battery life and overall implementation for every new generation of notebooks.